MobilityData/gbfs/README.md

 Including APIs, datasets, validators, research, and software can be found [here](https://github.com/NABSA/micromobility-tools-and-resources).

 ## Copyright
-The copyright for GBFS is held by [Mitch Vars](https://github.com/mplsmitch).
+The copyright for GBFS is held by the [North American Bikeshare Association](https://nabsa.net/).